johngschulz/SuiteQAAutomation/infrastructure/ansible/README.md

 ### Notes:
   * You can limit a playbook to a specific role (as above) or group (see hosts/hosts.yml file for groups, ie. test_runners)
-  * Currently a complete teardown of instances requires some manual steps.
+  * Currently a complete teardown of all instances requires some manual steps.
 This includes terminating all QA instances (can use the terminate.yml script), release the EIP, and delete the subnet route tables.
-  * All instances should be tagged with QA.
+  * All instances should be tagged with QA as part of the name.

 ## To Do:
-* Automate shutdown and termination of aws instances
-  * Shutdown all instances, except NAT and NGINX
-  * Figure out where Ansible will be run from
   * Hook up to build system